This is Me – The Green Ribbon Campaign

-Many ELBA members are also members of City Mental Health Alliance and are pioneers in changing attitudes.
+Many ELBA corporate partners are also members of City Mental Health Alliance and are pioneers in changing attitudes.
 But their interest goes beyond their own staff – they are also interested in how to do their bit to support mental wellbeing in the community.
 During the past year we have been developing our initiatives for how business can play its part.

 Firstly, they can lend their support to the third sector organisations and charities that work in the field.
 Business expertise in the form of people acting as directors or trustees, providing mentoring or coaching or getting involved in specific projects to support the organisation have always been part of ELBA’s activities, and we have been making sure mental health organisations are well represented in the mix.